bbarbee/w3schools-selfstudy-git/README.md

 This line has been added to demonstrate editing directly from GitHub.

 This line has been added to demonstrate Git Pull, a combination of fetch and merge.

+New line added to demo how to push a Branch to GitHub.